 Where is the FDA?

 The FDA has not provided physicians with clear guidelines on how to phase off such drugs.
 We frequently see recommendations like “gradual withdrawal,” but no one bothers to provide clear instructions about what that really means.
 We’re really sorry that we don’t have any great insight on this process either.
 Readers have shared their own solutions at this link.

 Although many people can relieve their acute or chronic pain with tramadol, here are some symptoms to be aware of while taking this medication.

 Tramadol Side Effects:

 Please note serotonin syndrome above.
 This can be a life-threatening situation and can be precipitated if tramadol is combined with other medications such as “triptans” prescribed for migraine headaches or antidepressants that affect serotonin.
 ALWAYS check with a pharmacist about the drug interactions before combining tramadol with any other medication.
 To learn more about serotonin syndrome, click here and here!

-Share your own tramadol story below and please vote on this article at the top of the page.
+Share your own tramadol story below in the comment section.
+Have you suffered from tramadol side effects or tramadol withdrawal?
+Was tramadol the right solution for you?
+If you found this article helpful please vote on this article by clicking the 5 stars at the top of the page.